-A total of 775 species have been recorded at Fannyside Muir, and surrounding sites since the launch of the project in September 2014.
-Records of all species observed and monitored during the project will be added to iRecord and made availabale on the NBN Atlas.
+A total of 835 species have been recorded at Fannyside Muir, and surrounding sites since the launch of the project in September 2014.
+Records of all species observed and monitored during the project will be maintained in a database.
 Records include details of scientific name (with common name if there is one), location, OS grid reference (at least 6 figure), date (first record if common and frequently recorded), abundance, recorder, determiner, survey method and any additional comments.

-Summary of species recorded in Year 3:
+Summary of species recorded in Year 4: